-To help reverse this disturbing trend, the Kentucky Chamber supports a comprehensive state strategy to increase the number of medical professionals trained in Kentucky as well as innovative approaches to encourage them to practice here.
+To help reverse this disturbing trend, the Kentucky Chamber supports a comprehensive state strategy to increase the number of health care professionals trained in Kentucky as well as innovative approaches to encourage them to practice here.
 This strategy should ensure that our postsecondary education institutions providing medical training are adequately funded, held accountable for increasing enrollment and encouraged to explore the development of economic incentives as well as expanded tuition assistance and loan repayment programs that would include a requirement to practice in Kentucky for a set period of time.
 Additional incentives should be available for underserved counties and regions based on the particular need of each area.
-As is the case for higher education, lack of affordable training should not be a deterrent for talented students to enter the medical profession.
+Lack of affordable training should not be a deterrent for talented students to enter the health care profession.